SaintAngeLs/auto_service_mern_crm/README.md

 ```
 - There are 4 Microservices
 - Inside each Microservice a dbConfig.js file is there in config folder.
 Inside that you have to provide your database credentials.
-- Install dependencies for each Microservice (Admin, Customer, Mechaninc, Order).
+- Install dependencies for each Microservice (Admin, Customer, Manager, Order).

 ```bash
   cd Admin